Natural vs Cultured Pearls: All you need to know

 What are Natural pearls?

-A natural pearl is found in the ‘wild’ and formed organically, without human intervention, when an irritant accidentally finds itself inside an oyster or mollusk shell.
+Natural pearls are formed entirely without human intervention.
+This occurs when an irritant accidentally finds itself inside an oyster or mollusk shell.
 This irritant could be a be a piece of coral or the tip of a crab claw, and when it enters the shell, it activates the defense mechanism of the shell.
 The defense mechanism of the shell and the way in which it protects itself from this irritant is to secrete layers of a substance called nacre.
 This layering of nacre coats the irritant that has found its way into the shell and this process slowly creates a pearl over the span of several years.

-In the late 19th century, specialised pearl divers collected shells from the seabed’s in an attempt to find precious pearls.
-Finding a natural pearl is an incredibly rare feat, as explained above, pearls are created by a shell as a defense mechanism – to contain and neutralise irritants that have found their way into the shell.
+Historically, pearl divers sourced the seafloor in search of these treasures, but the odds were stacked against them.
+For every tens of thousands of pearl shell opened, perhaps one would yield a pearl of quality.
+As explained, pearls are created by a shell as a defense mechanism – to contain and neutralise irritants that have found their way into the shell.
 When this occurs, the irritant is coated in nacre and then the shell aims to ‘spit’ the irritant out.
 Therefore, most shell’s aim to expel the irritant once it is covered in nacre and this can make finding a natural pearl more rare.

-So in conclusion, natural pearls are universally considered extremely rare, with most natural pearls only found on the antique market today.
+Today, natural pearls are considered exceptionally rare, and most are only found on the antique market.
+This brings us to the cultured pearl.

 What are Cultured pearls?